 Earlier this year, somebody suggested taking a month off from Debian.
 It really misses the point.
 I never chose to have my private life and my professional life interconnected in this way.
 It was imposed on me by somebody who had the title of leader in an organization of 1,000 Developers but had dedicated more time to some people than others.

 That brings me to another point: is everybody who has a public profile in the free software community going to be subject to similar attacks and criticism at a time of personal tragedy?
 Having mentored in GSoC and Outreachy for many years, I've frequently observed the challenges people go through making their first commit on a public repository or their first post to a mailing list.
-Many of them would never have done so if they saw what I've been put through by rogue elements of the Debian community.
+Many of them would never have done so if they saw what my family has been put through by rogue elements of the Debian community.
 The whole model of free, open source software development is predicated on working in a public and transparent manner.
 When people discover that collaborating publicly has such horrible side-effects for their family life, many may decline to work this way.

 Ultimately, as the leader created a state of hostility through inappropriate gossip, the only real solution is for the current leader of the project to publicly denounce the gossip and put the issue to rest for once and for all.